+The most common cause of poor circulation in the legs is peripheral artery disease, or PAD.
 PAD is caused by plaque accumulation in the arteries that supply blood to your legs and feet.
 While this may seem like a minor issue, PAD can lead to gangrene and amputation if left untreated.
 PAD is also a sign of increased risk for heart attack and stroke.
 At USA Vascular Centers, our trusted vascular doctors are dedicated to raising awareness of this condition and providing PAD treatments to help you avoid serious complications.
 With over 40 locations nationwide, our team is ready to serve your community.

 What Causes Poor Circulation in Legs and Feet?

-Diabetes causes too much sugar (glucose) to circulate in your bloodstream.
-Like cigarette smoke, high blood glucose levels can harm your arteries, leading to plaque accumulation and poor circulation in the legs and feet.
+- Diabetes: Like cigarette smoke, high blood glucose levels can harm your arteries, leading to plaque accumulation and poor circulation in the legs and feet.

-The good news is that it’s possible to manage PAD risk factors like smoking, diabetes, high blood pressure, and high cholesterol.
-For example, quitting smoking can lower your risk of developing PAD and can help improve the outcome of treatments for existing PAD.1 Diet changes, exercise, and medication can help manage diabetes, high cholesterol, and high blood pressure, lowering your risk of developing poor circulation in the legs and feet.
+The good news is that it’s possible to manage PAD risk factors like the ones above.
+For example, quitting smoking can lower your risk of developing PAD and help improve the outcome of treatments for existing PAD symptoms.1 Diet changes, exercise, and medication can help manage diabetes, high cholesterol, and high blood pressure, lowering your risk of developing poor circulation in the legs and feet.

 What Does Poor Circulation in Your Feet and Legs Look Like?

-Poor Circulation in Legs Treatment
+Treatment For Poor Circulation in Legs

-- Ankle-brachial index test, the vascular specialist measures the blood pressure in your arm and compares it with the blood pressure in your ankle.
+- Ankle-brachial index test: Your vascular specialist measures the blood pressure in your arm and compares it with the blood pressure in your ankle.
 This helps signal whether PAD is the cause of poor circulation in the legs.

 Schedule Your Appointment

 If you’re not sure what’s behind the poor circulation in your legs, reach out to our team at 888-773-2193 or schedule an appointment online.
-Our empathetic vascular doctors are here to listen to your concerns and help you find the answers to questions about poor circulation in the legs.
-We look forward to helping you restore circulation in the legs and enjoy a life with reduced PAD symptoms.
+Our skilled and compassionate vascular doctors are here to listen to your concerns and help you find answers about poor circulation in your legs.
+We look forward to helping you enjoy better blood flow and reduced PAD symptoms.